This time may feel barren, but God hasn't left you.

 Feelings I haven’t felt in a while came rushing in, and I had the overwhelming feeling of His love just pouring over me.
 Almost as if He were sitting right there, arms wrapped as tight as they could, holding my tear-streaked face against his chest.

-I can’t imagine what suffering you’re going through.
-What I do know is most of us are going through something difficult or painful right now, and need to somehow refocus.
-To shift our minds away from the present circumstance and see what’s bigger laying just beyond our reach.
+I can’t imagine what suffering you’ve gone through so far this year.
+I've experienced my own deep pain as well.
+But what I do know is most of us are going through something difficult or painful right now and need to somehow refocus.
+To shift our minds away from the present circumstances and see what’s bigger laying just beyond our reach.
 I know I’ve needed that.

 I want you to hear that I’m sorry for what you are growing through right now.
 My heart grieves thinking about who you might be and what you’re experiencing that has you shaken up, exhausted, questioning everything.